• For researchers

 Alison Anderson was diagnosed with early onset Parkinson’s in 2015, aged 46.
 Originally from Dundee, Scotland, Alison lives in Cheltenham with her husband and three sons.
 Following her diagnosis, Alison found hope and support from others in a similar situation.

 Alison’s sense of optimism, hope and determination is an inspiration to others.
-She has found real benefits to keeping active in managing her Parkinson’s symptoms, particularly in cycling, which she has also channelled into raising funds for Cure Parkinson’s research.
+She has found real benefits in keeping active to manage her Parkinson’s symptoms, particularly in cycling, which she has also channelled into raising funds for Cure Parkinson’s research.

-Undeterred by her condition, Alison has taken on two major cycling challenges with her faithful team, The Cyclopaths, to raise funds for Cure Parkinson’s.
-In 2017, they cycled an incredible 500km from Vietnam to Cambodia, and in 2018, they cycled from Land’s End to John O’Groats.
-In 2020, Alison was set to take on the gruelling Raid Alpine, but due to COVID-19 restrictions she took on the 137kms in one day across the hills of Gloucestershire instead!
+Undeterred by her condition, Alison has taken on some major cycling challenges with her faithful team of friends – The Cyclopaths – to raise funds for Cure Parkinson’s.
+In 2017, the team cycled an incredible 500km from Vietnam to Cambodia, and in 2018, they cycled from Land’s End to John O’Groats.
+In 2020, Alison took on the gruelling Raid Alpine, but due to COVID-19 restrictions she cycled the 137km in one day across the hills of Gloucestershire instead (right) joining Cure Parkinson’s CEO Will Cook and Patron Mike Tindall.
+Then in 2022, Alison did get to cycle the French Alps; completing the second Raid Alpine cycling challenge, Alison cycled the 770km route, over some of the most feared climbs in the cycling world – tackling 18,000 metres in ascent – that’s more than twice the height of Everest!

 “I knew I needed to turn my diagnosis into something positive, and for me that’s fundraising and raising awareness.
 Exercise is thought to help delay disease progression and I need to believe that something will help give me the kind of future I always assumed I would have.
 Having Parkinson’s can make the future seem very scary but it helps me to focus on how important and how precious each day is.
 Cycling makes me feel that I am making the most of each and every day while investing in my future.”